DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-2024/Module 0/setup.md

 ```
 and following the instructions.

-Check with the previous command if the installation was successfull.
+Check with the previous command if the installation was successful.

 #### MacOS
 It should automattically ask you to install xcode command line tools if the git version check failed.
 Follow these to install git.
 Alternatively you can install the command line tools including git by executing:
 ```
 xcode-select –-install
 ```
-Check with the previous command if the installation was successfull.
+Check with the previous command if the installation was successful.

 ### VSCode
 Make sure you have Visual Studio Code installed (on Windows itself if you are using WSL2). https://code.visualstudio.com/